Star Kid: Plot

-During the battle, the Broodwarrior gets the upper hand, and the suit is bashed multiple times by the Broodwarrior's mace, severely damaging it, and forcing it to eject Spencer before it goes completely offline.
+During the battle, the Broodwarrior gets the upper hand, and Cy is bashed multiple times by the Broodwarrior's mace, severely damaging it, and forcing it to eject Spencer before it goes completely offline.
 Spencer covers it with scrap metal to hide it from the Broodwarrior, takes a piece of it, and continues to fight the Broodwarrior, who had started trying to chase down Turbo.
 Spencer confronts the Broodwarrior before getting chased himself and is suddenly cornered inside a junked ice cream truck.
 Just when the Broodwarrior is about to dispose of Spencer, Turbo finds a control panel and activates the car crusher the truck is sitting in, revealing the chase into it to be part of a trap.
 Spencer escapes while the truck is compressed into a solid metal cube, killing the Broodwarrior.

-With the Broodwarrior now destroyed, Spencer and Turbo return to the suit but it appears that they were too late to save it.
-Just as Spencer begins to lose hope, Tenris De'Thar and a small group of Trelkin soldiers appear from a giant UFO orbiting Earth and quickly repair it, reviving it.
-After Spencer says goodbye to it, the head alien soldier gives him a badge for his bravery and courage before their departure back to their home-world, and the long, eventful night finally comes to an end.
+With the Broodwarrior now destroyed, Spencer and Turbo return to Cy but it appears that they were too late to save it.
+Just as Spencer begins to lose hope, Tenris De'Thar and a small group of Trelkin soldiers appear from a giant UFO orbiting Earth and quickly repair Cy, reviving it.
+After Spencer says goodbye to Cy, the head alien soldier gives him a badge for his bravery and courage before their departure back to their home-world, and the long, eventful night finally comes to an end.
 The next day at school, a now confident Spencer, encouraged by Turbo, starts up a conversation with Michelle.